convox/rack/Development.md

 $ convox exec $WEB_PID env --app $STACK_NAME > .env
 ```

-Now you have a bunch of secrets that will let your laptop interact with AWS APIs:
+Now you have a bunch of secrets that will let you interact with AWS APIs from your laptop:

 ```
 $ cat .env